Human Target (2010 TV series)

-Human Target is an American action drama television series that was broadcast by Fox in the United States.
+Human Target is an American spy action television series that was broadcast by Fox in the United States.
 Based loosely on the Human Target comic book character created by Len Wein and Carmine Infantino for DC Comics, it is the second series based on this title developed for television, the first TV series having been aired in 1992 on ABC.
 Developed by Jonathan E. Steinberg, Human Target premiered on CTV in Canada and on Fox in the United States in January 2010.

 The series stars Mark Valley, Chi McBride, Jackie Earle Haley, with Indira Varma and Janet Montgomery joining the cast in the second season.
 It follows Christopher Chance (Valley)–an ex-assassin–who is a private contractor that serves as a bodyguard and provides security for his clients.
 It was renewed for a second season in May 2010, with new showrunner Matt Miller replacing Steinberg.
 The series received generally positive reviews, with critics praising its action sequences and its use of comedy.
 Fox canceled the series after two seasons in May 2011.

 Synopsis

-The series follows the life of San Francisco-based Christopher Chance (Mark Valley), a unique private contractor, bodyguard and security expert hired to protect his clients.
+The series follows the life of San Francisco–based Christopher Chance (Mark Valley), a unique private contractor, bodyguard and security expert hired to protect his clients.
 Rather than taking on the target's identity himself (as in the comic book version), he protects his clients by completely integrating himself into their lives, to become a "human target".
 Chance is accompanied by business partner Winston (Chi McBride) and hired gun Guerrero (Jackie Earle Haley).
 Former client Ilsa Pucci (Indira Varma) becomes Chance's benefactor, while experienced thief Ames (Janet Montgomery) joins the team to seek redemption.
 Chance puts himself on the line to find the truth behind the mission.
 Even his own business partner Winston does not know what drove him towards this life, although it is explained in the first-season finale episode (which also explains about the name Christopher Chance itself).